redcode/Z80/README.md

 The emulator requires some types and macros included in [Zeta](https://github.com/redcode/Zeta), a dependency-free, [header-only](https://en.wikipedia.org/wiki/Header-only) library used to retain compatibility with most C compilers.
 Install Zeta or extract its [official source code package](https://zeta.st/download) to the same directory of this `README.md` or its parent directory.
 Zeta is the sole dependency; the emulator is a freestanding implementation and as such does not depend on the [C standard library](https://en.wikipedia.org/wiki/C_standard_library).

-Once all prerequisites are met, create a directory and run `cmake` from there to prepare the build system:
+Once the prerequisites are met, create a directory and run `cmake` from there to prepare the build system:

 ```shell
 mkdir build